 The squat rack is a fantastic and incredibly versatile piece of gym equipment you should take advantage of on your journey to building bigger muscles.
-This is because the squat rack offers you the ability to do numerous proven exercises for muscle growth, including:
+Also, this is because the squat rack offers you the ability to do numerous proven exercises for muscle growth, including:

 - Barbell back and front squats